zgh551/tvm_example/example_02/README.md

 2. libopencv_imgcodecs.so
 3. libopencv_imgproc.so

-in the `depend` folder include the `opencv_deploy.run` file, if target device don't contain this dynamic library, you should copy this file to target device and execute command as follow:
+In the `depend` folder include the `opencv_deploy.run` file, if target device don't contain this dynamic library, you should copy this file to target device and execute command as follow:

 ```bash
 $ chmod 775 opencv_deploy.run
 $ ./opencv_deploy.run
 ```

-this will auto deploy the dynamic library to the `/usr/sdrv/opencv` folder.
+This will auto deploy the dynamic library to the `/usr/sdrv/opencv` folder.

 - **TVM**
 1. libtvm-runtime.so

-In the `tvm` folder, run `./build.sh deploy` will generate the `tvm_runtime_deploy.run` file in `build_aarch64`folder,  if target device don't contain this dynamic library, you should copy this file to target device and execute command as follow:
+In the `tvm` folder, execute `./build.sh deploy` will generate the `tvm_runtime_deploy.run` file in `build_aarch64`folder,  if target device don't contain this dynamic library, you should copy this file to target device and execute command as follow:

 ```shell
 $ chmod 775 tvm_runtime_deploy.run